-Ji FORM 10-K (Mark One) ANNUAL REPORT PURSUANT TO SECTION 1 For the fiscal year ended December 31, 2015 13 OR 15(d) OF THE SECURITIES EX OR CHANGE ACT OF 1934 ☐ TRANSITION REPORT PURSUANT TO SECTION S EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-32295 (for FENNEC PHARMACEUTICALS INC. merly ADHEREX TECHNOLOGIES IN Name of Registrant as Specified in Its C NC.)
-British Columbia, Canada (State or Other Jurisdiction of Incorporation or Organization) 20-044238 (I.R.S.
-Emplo Identification yer PO Box 13628, 68 TW Alexander Drive Research Triangle Park, NC (Address of Principal Executive Offices) 27709 (Zip Code) (Regis (919) 636-4530 trant's telephone number, including area code) Securities re egistered pursuant to Section 12(b) of the e Act: None Securities re egistered pursuant to Section 12(g) of the e Act: None Indicate by check mark if the Registrant is a well-known sea soned issuer, as defined in Rule 405 of the he Securities Act.
-YES □ NO ☑ Indicate by check mark if the Registrant is not required to fil e reports pursuant to Section 13 or Section on 15(d) of the Act.
-YES S□ NO Ø Indicate by check mark whether the Registrant: (1) has filed the preceding 12 months (or for such shorter period that the past 90 days.
-YES ☑ NO □ all reports required to be filed by section registrant was required to file such report on 13 or 15(d) of the Securets), and (2) has been subj rities Exchange Act of 1934 during ect to such filing requirements for Indicate by check mark whether the registrant has submitted be submitted and posted pursuant to Rule 405 of Regulation registrant was required to submit and post such files).
-Yes ☑ No □ Indicate by check mark if disclosure of delinquent filers purs Registrant's knowledge, in definitive proxy or information st K. ☑ Indicate by check mark whether the registrant is a large accedefinitions of "large accelerated filer," "accelerated filer" an Large accelerated filer □ Accelerated filer □ d "smaller reporting company" in Rule 1 l 2b-2 of the Exchange Ac ler □ maller ller reporting company.
-See the et.
-(Check one): Smaller reporting company ✓ Indicate by check mark whether the Registrant is a shell com- npany (as defined in Rule 12b-2 of the Ex xchange Act).
-YES □ NO ☑
+FORM 10-K

+(Mark One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2016

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from\\\\\\to \\\\\

+Commission File Number: 001-32295

+FENNEC PHARMACEUTICALS INC. (formerly ADHEREX TECHNOLOGIES INC.) (Exact Name of Registrant as Specified in Its Charter)

+British Columbia, Canada (State or Other Jurisdiction of Incorporation or Organization)

+PO Box 13628, 68 TW Alexander Drive Research Triangle Park, NC (Address of Principal Executive Offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act: None

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES 🗆 NO þ

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+YES 🗆 NO b

+Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES $\downarrow$ NO $\Box$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes b No $\Box$

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. b

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accelerated filer

+Non-accelerated filer (Do not check if a smaller

+reporting company)

+Smaller reporting company b

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES 🗌 NO b

-The aggregate market value of the voting stock held by non-affiliates of the Registrant, computed by reference to the closing sales price of the Common Shares as reported by the OTCQB on June 30, 2015 (the last business day of the Registrant's most recently completed second fiscal quarter) was \$15,222,623 based upon a total of 5,969,656 shares held as of June 30, 2015 by persons believed to be non-affiliates of the Registrant (for purposes of this calculation, all of the
+The aggregate market value of the voting stock held by non-affiliates of the Registrant, computed by reference to the closing sales price of the Common Shares as reported by the OTCQB on June 30, 2016 (the last business day of the Registrant's most recently completed second fiscal quarter) was \$10,156,736 based upon a total of 4,514,105 shares held as of June 30, 2016 by persons believed to be non-affiliates of the Registrant (for purposes of this calculation, all of the Registrant's officers, directors and 10% owners known to the Company are deemed to be affiliates of the Registrant).

-As of March 18, 2016, there were 10,939,500 shares of the Registrant's common stock outstanding.
+As of March 17, 2017, there were 13,642,567 shares of the Registrant's common stock outstanding.